kiltum/jirastat/README.md

 I meet to problem that common JIRA report "Created vs Resolved Issues Report" to simple for my needs.

-I need to create same report, but bases on Task Status, not on resolved.
+But I  need "Created vs {STATUS} Issues Report".

-So here is very simple Go program to do this
+So here is very simple Go program to do this job

 ## Usage

-Set variables or command line options and run.
+Set environment variables or command line options and run.
 You will get something like this:

 ```
-./jirastat --js_host https://atlassin.net --js_user admin --js_pass admin
+JS_APSS=pass ./jirastat --js_host https://atlassin.net --js_user admin

 Date	Created	Updated
 -----------------------